 1. Can I make these nachos vegetarian?

 Yes!
-Swap the ground beef for black beans or grilled veggies for a hearty, meat-free version.
+Swap the ground beef for black beans or grilled veggies for a filling, meat-free version.

 2. Can I make these nachos ahead of time?